TonyM1958/covid19/README.md

 As new data is added daily, the modelling is re-fitted and the predictions are updated.

-There seem to be lots of conspiracy theories out there about who is affected.
+There seem to be lots of conspiracy theories about who is being affected.
 Might there just be a simple corelation between deaths per million population, general health and population density?
-Data for [life expectancy](https://data.worldbank.org/indicator/SP.DYN.LE00.IN) as a proxy for health and [population density](https://www.worldometers.info/population/countries-in-europe-by-population/) is:
+Data for [life expectancy](https://data.worldbank.org/indicator/SP.DYN.LE00.IN) (as a proxy for general health) and [population density](https://www.worldometers.info/population/countries-in-europe-by-population/) is:

 * Belgium: life expectancy = 82 years, density = 383 people / km2
 * UK:      life expectancy = 81 years, density = 281 people / km2